Ettalong Beach

 Ettalong Beach has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects likely impacting the area.
-Key projects are Dual Occupancy Development at 84 Broken Bay Rd, Gable Glass Room on Bream Road, Jabiru Ettalong Beach, and Ettalong Channel Dredging Project.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects likely affecting the region.
+Notable initiatives include Dual Occupancy Development at 84 Broken Bay Rd, Gable Glass Room on Bream Road, Jabiru Ettalong Beach project, and Ettalong Channel Dredging Project.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.